MTN Group Ltd research snapshot

 Base case

-More likely if earnings grow at a mid-single-digit pace driven by data adoption, MoMo continues expanding, and investors value MTN near a 20x trailing earnings multiple, consistent with emerging-market telecom peers.
+More likely if earnings grow at a high-single-digit pace driven by data adoption and fintech, currencies stay broadly stable, and the stock trades near the analyst consensus target of ZAR 226.67 or a 15x forward multiple, consistent with emerging-market telecom peers.

 Bearish case